artefactual/archivematica-storage-service-docs/administrators.rst

 configure the Storage Service, create callbacks, and create and delete keys.

 **Administrators** have all the permissions listed above, and can additionally create and manage other Storage Service users.
+Administrators will also receive email notifications when special events occur.

 Version
 -------